If your log data is already being monitored by Fluent Bit, you can use our Fluent Bit output plugin to forward and enrich your log data in New Relic.

 The New Relic license key.
 Use either

 Deprecated.
-Takes a New Relic Insights insert key but use of
+Takes a New Relic Insights insert key, but using the

 If everything is configured correctly and your data is being collected, you should see data logs in both of these places: